wxyhly-en/wxyhly-en.github.io/source/_posts/hottese.md

   - Mathematical Logic
   - Mathematics
   - Topology
+index_img: /img/hott001.png
 date: 2024-12-21 13:59:51
+excerpt: This article introduced type theory, which claims to replace set theory's position in mathematics.
+It has been widely used in machine proofs, most famously in the proof of the Four Color Theorem.
 ---

 ![Front page of the "Homotopy Type Theory" book](/img/hott003.png)

 The previous article introduced propositional logic, first-order logic, and ZFC set theory.
-This article examines a new approach that claims to replace set theory's position in mathematics—type theory.
+This article examines a new approach that claims to replace set theory's position in mathematics — type theory.
 In fact, it has been widely used in machine proofs, most famously in the proof of the Four Color Theorem.
 Additionally, it is very similar to programming code.
 When type theory is modified into homotopy type theory, it can handle many problems in topology more "directly" than set theory.

 ### Motivation for Type Theory
 The concept of "type" is widely used in programming languages, specifically for type checking before compilation.
 For example, consider this C code: